-Monica McCabe is a partner at Phillips Nizer LLP specializing in intellectual property and entertainment law.
+Monica McCabe is a partner in and chair of the Intellectual Property Practice at Phillips Nizer LLP specializing in copyrights, trademarks and entertainment law.
 She represents a broad range of businesses, arts and entertainment talent and non-profits entities, including financial sector service providers, manufacturers of industrial and commercial products; consumer goods; fashion, apparel and jewelry manufacturers and distributors; actors, musical performers, authors, publishers, illustrators, and photographers.

 Monica also supervises the prosecution and maintenance of trademarks, represents clients in the protection, purchase and sale, assignment and licensing of intellectual property portfolios and domain names, and counsels clients on new media issues, rights of privacy and publicity, and avoiding litigation for infringement, unfair competition, trade dress and trade secret violations.

 During her 30-year legal career, Monica has directed copyright and trademark litigation, supervised the prosecution and maintenance of hundreds of trademarks, and advised and represented clients regarding the protection, assignment and licensing of copyrights, trademark portfolios, and domain names.
 She has also represented clients in matters including rights of publicity and privacy, breach of recording agreements, celebrity bankruptcies, and royalty disputes.
 Monica has handled a number of high-profile lawsuits, including representing Grammy®-winning recording artist Prince in a litigation regarding his symbol-shaped guitar.
 Monica also litigated issues of copyright ownership concerning the Jimi Hendrix Estate.